lndecastro/Teaching_and_Learning_with_AI/README.md

-# Teaching and Learning with AI
+# Teaching with AI
-*Jupyter-Book created for the AI Literacy program.*
+*Jupyter-Book created for the Teaching with AI program.*

 **You can view the live book here:**